Music at St George’s

 The music is directed by Drew Cantrill-Fenwick.
 Drew is one of the UK’s most experienced and versatile church musicians, and has worked on three continents in cathedrals, schools and churches.
 He is a fellow and prize-winner of the Royal College of Organists and is in demand as an accompanist and recitalist.

-Monthly Music List – March 2024
+Monthly Music List – February 2025

-Please use these links to dicover how to become involved in Music at St Georges
+Please use these links to dicover how to become involved in Music at St George’s

 Upcoming Music Events

-A brochure of Services and Events in 2024 featuring the Parish Choirs and Lewis/Binns Organ of St George’s, Jesmond is available by clicking the adjacent button.
+A brochure of Services and Events in 2025 featuring the Parish Choirs and Lewis/Binns Organ of St George’s, Jesmond is available by clicking the adjacent button.

 Please also visit out Events page for details on events coming up in the next couple of months.